bootic/bootic-api-client-js/README.md

 ## Contributing

-Just with silence for the time being.
-This is kind of experimental stuff so until the interface stabilizes a bit I won't accept any patches.
+Report bugs at first sight!
+This is my first dive into the [Proxy object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) so your ride might get bumpy.

+Please note that the interface might change in the future, so make sure to write tests (and run them) when you upgrade to a new major version (X.0.0).

 ## Copyright